 What is ALS?
 (Part 1 of Is ALS genetic?)

-Amyotrophic lateral sclerosis (ALS) belongs to the group of motor neuron diseases and is a rare degenerative disease of the motor nervous system.
-It adversely affects nerves and the motor neurons.
-Hence, any activity that requires the use of voluntary muscles, like walking, talking or chewing, gradually weakens over time in this disease.
-This leads to progressive limitation in activities of daily living.
-Although there is no cure for ALS, how fast the disease progresses can be slowed down.
+Amyotrophic lateral sclerosis ALS belongs to the group of motor neuron diseases and is a rare degenerative disease of the nervous system.
+The disease affects nerves and motor neurons.
+Hence, any activity that requires voluntary muscles, like walking, talking, or chewing, gradually weakens over time in this disease.
+This leads to progressive limitations in activities of daily living.
+Although there is no cure for ALS, how fast the disease progress can be slowed down.

 Other names for the disease are Lou Gehrig’s syndrome or Charcot’s disease.
 The latter was the describer of the condition, Jean-Martin Charcot.
-Lou Gehrig was a New York Yankees baseball player and had to retire after being diagnosed with ALS.
+Lou Gehrig was a New York Yankees baseball player and had to retire after being diagnosed.
 Gehrig’s fate made the rare disease known to a large public for the first time.
-The famous Ice Bucket Challenge from 2014 was instrumental in raising funds towards ALS research (Information source: ALS Association: Ice Bucket Challenge).
+The famous Ice Bucket Challenge from 2014 was instrumental in raising funds for research (Information source: ALS Association: Ice Bucket Challenge).

 Is ALS genetic?

-A number of genetic variants are closely linked to ALS.
-Specific gene mutations associated with the disease lead to the pathological accumulation or premature degradation of misfolded proteins which ultimately triggers neurodegeneration.
+A number of genetic variations are closely linked to the disorder.
+Specific gene mutations associated with the disease lead to the pathological accumulation or premature degradation of misfolded proteins, ultimately triggering neurodegeneration.

 Major genetic components in ALS